yoontaeung/fg-beta/README.md

-# Internal development repository for FairGrove
-FairGrove: Fair, Secure, and Efficient Decentralized Sequencers for Rollups test
+# A decentralized sequencing layer for Layer-2 rollups